xdevplatform/search-tweets-python/README.rst

 errors, please check this) not including dates, and defaulting to hourly counts when using the counts api.
-Discussing the finer points of generating search rules is out of scope for these examples; I encourage you to see the docs to learn the nuances within, but for now let’s see what a rule looks like.
+Discussing the finer points of generating search rules is out of scope for these examples; I encourage you to see the docs to learn the nuances within, but for now let's see what a rule looks like.

 .. code:: python